Third-person effect: History

-Initial Support
+Initial support

 To support the third-person effect hypothesis, Davison (1983) conducted four minor and informal surveys.
 Each survey asked between 25 and 35 participants to estimate the influence of persuasive communication on themselves and others.
 Participants estimated self-other effects for (1) a campaign theme on gubernatorial vote choice, (2) television advertising on children, (3) the results of early presidential primaries on vote choice, and (4) campaign messages on presidential vote choice.
 On average they estimated (1) other New York voters were more influenced by campaign themes than they were personally, (2) other children were more influenced by television advertising than they had been personally, (3) others were more influenced by the results of early presidential primaries than they were personally, and (4) others were more influenced by campaign advertisements than they were personally.
 Although the surveys were informal, they support the hypothesis.

-Methodological Artifact Theory
+Methodological artifact theory

 Price and Tewksbury tested whether the third-person effect was a methodological artifact as a result of asking participants self-other questions in close proximity.
 Using a three-condition experiment in which they asked participants in the first condition self-only questions, participants in the second condition other-only questions, and participants in the third condition self and other questions, Price and Tewksbury's results indicate consistent estimates of self and other estimates across conditions.
 These results, then, indicate the effect is not the result of a methodological artifact.